TehNut/svelte-floating-ui/README.md

 <svelte:window on:resize={() => update(updateOptions)} />
 ```

-To have Floating UI handle position updates for you, pass `true` or [`AutoUpdateOptions`](https://floating-ui.com/docs/autoUpdate#options) to have it's builtin utility handle updates for you.
+To have Floating UI handle position updates for you, pass `true` or [`AutoUpdateOptions`](https://floating-ui.com/docs/autoUpdate#options) to the `autoUpdate` option to have it's builtin utility handle updates for you.

 ### Applying custom styles on compute